whrobbins/616/index.md

 # What it's like to live at 616 N Fuller Ave, Los Angeles CA 90024

-I lived at 616 N Fuller for a year.
+I lived at this house for a year.
 There were some amazing moments, and some terrible ones.
 Here's what you can expect from the propery that won't come through with a tour or the [Zillow listing](https://www.zillow.com/homedetails/616-N-Fuller-Ave-Los-Angeles-CA-90036/20785361_zpid/):

 ![house](assets/images/house.png)